karten-werk-GmbH/maps-infinite-architecture/README.md

 This project is an example of how to apply the [infinite architecture](https://www.logicroom.co) in a web mapping project.

 ## Architecture Overview

+This project uses the **Observer Pattern**, **Presenters**, **Repositories** and **Gateways** to display a webmap.
+Third party libraries like OpenLayers or React are only used in Components and Gateways.
+This separation of concerns allows great testability and scales very well.
+<br /><br />
+**Features:**

+- URL updates when interacting on the map.
+- If URL Parameters are available, the map uses them on load.
+- Layers can be turned on/off and opacity can be changed.
+- Layer legend can be shown.
+- A click on map features, performs a getFeatureInfo Request to the WMS Layers.
+  <br /><br />

 ![image](https://github.com/karten-werk-GmbH/maps-infinite-architecture/assets/6850977/0891e17c-05ff-423c-98d3-8a1e912bac85)

 ## Getting started